ironhack-labs/lab-dom-ironhack-cart/README.md

 :bulb: Tip: To access the element an event was fired on, you can reference `event.currentTarget`.
 To remove a node from the DOM, you need to access its parent node and call [`removeChild`](https://developer.mozilla.org/en-US/docs/Web/API/Node/removeChild) on it.
 You can access the parent of a DOM node from its property `parentNode`.

-Make sure the price gets updated accordingly when you remove products from the shopping cart.
+Ensure the price is updated when you remove products from the shopping cart.

 Click [here](https://s3-eu-west-1.amazonaws.com/ih-materials/uploads/upload_17b1e9e4d2606239163dddbc5b2a3d9f.gif) to see the expected result.